 Under the Knees

-These cushions should also help minimize pressure on the lumbar – or lower back – region by placing the wedge underneath your knees with the wide edge facing you as your legs fall onto the slope.
+These cushions should also help minimize pressure on the lower back – region by placing the wedge underneath your knees with the wide edge facing you as your legs fall onto the slope.
 For those with sore muscles or swollen feet, elevating the legs improves circulation, which should alleviate these issues.

 Want more info?
 Read more about the benefits of sleeping with legs elevated.

 On the Lap

 Who needs a desk when you have a wedge pillow?
 These cushions can be a convenient surface for your laptop while working in bed.
 Lay the flat edge of the pillow on your lap and place your computer on the slope side.

 While some at-home workers put their computer directly on their lap, this could strain your shoulders and neck since you’re continually looking downward at your screen.
 The elevation from the pillow reduces this, thus improving the alignment of your neck and shoulders.

 For women who are pregnant and sleep on their side, placing the cushion under your belly could prove helpful since the product can counteract the uncomfortable effects of gravity pulling the weight of the belly down.
 To support your stomach, place the thinnest part of the pillow under your belly.

 Read More: How to Sleep Better During the First Trimester

 As mentioned earlier, this bedding product could deliver many benefits for your overall health and wellness.